tedngai/itlworkshops/_posts/2019-10-30-DataVizHAD.md

 Classification        138118 non-null object Department            138118 non-null object
 ```

-Upon inspecting the data, you should see that there're large number of records that has the value of **NaN**, which in computer science lingo means **"not a number"**, which also means there is an invalid record in the dataset.
-So before we begin to do anything beyond this, we need to for fill those records up with something else other than a **NaN** because it will cause issues with Pandas and Python down the line.
+The RangeIndex shows there is a total of 138,118 entries in the dataset.
+It also lists the number of non-null items in each column.
+Non-null objects has a value of  **NaN**.
+In computer science lingo, it means **"not a number"**, which also means there is an invalid record in the dataset.
+So before we begin to do anything beyond this, we need to for fill those records up with something else other than a **NaN** because it will cause issues with Pandas and Python down the line (unless we write more code to handle the errors).
 We use a function call **fillna** to replace any **NaN** value with something we designate.

 ```python
 df_moma[['Artist','Nationality','BeginDate',